 Our Knife Plate Options & Their Benefits

 At DC Structures, we offer two different choices for knife plates — the first being our standard knife plates.
 Our standard knife plates are powder-coated steel connection pieces that are installed on elevated concrete pedestals poured above your structural footing.
 These concrete pedestals provide a solid, weatherproof barrier between the ground and posts, making our standard offering a practical option for clients in areas that experience heavy rain and snow.
-This option is also ideal for clients who aren’t sure what their finished grade will be, as this method is more malleable to uneven or sloped lots.

 Our second option, on the other hand, is our horse-friendly knife plates.
 These are steel connection hardware pieces that are hot-dipped galvanized and powder-coated for maximum protection.
 The primary difference between this option and our standard is our horse-friendly knife plates are bolted directly into the structural footing and feature an I-shaped design that raises the bottom of our posts to a pre-determined elevation.